woxe1/transas_simulator/2_main_switchboard_generator_panel.md

 </div>

 - ER3 → GE 1-2 LOP
-    - set two-positional selector switch in local mode
+  - set two-positional selector switch of starting generator in local mode;
-    - press the button START
+  - press the button START;
+  - return two-positional selector switch in the remote state;
-    - wait for 900 rpm on tachometer
+  - wait for 900 rpm on tachometer.

-Then we can do automatic synchronisation.
+### Then we can do automatic synchronisation.
 - MSB → Synchro Panel
-    - G2 → AUTO SYNCH
+  - press G2 → AUTO SYNCH

+### Or you can be asked for manual operation then:
+- MSB → Synchro Panel
+  - switch SYNCRO/POWER → MANUAL;
+  - with help of handles GOVERNOR CONTROL decrease phase shift between generators (use both handles for stable frequncy)
+  - when phase shift will be at 12 hours close the ACB of generator with help of ACB CONTROL switch

 Then you can be asked to start electrical diesel oil pump and turn off pneumatic you can also do it in the:
  - SYS → FO ME GE Service System
+   - click on the upper motor and start it from menu
+   - close the bottom valve

+### Disconnection
+- MSB → Synchro Panel
+  - switch SYNCRO/POWER → MANUAL;
+  - decrease the load of disconnecting generator less then 10% of nominal power (use both handles)
+  - open the Circuit Breaker with help of handle CONTROL CB of disconnecting generator